roualdes/bridgestan/docs/internals/ffi.rst

 using the ``extern "C"`` `linkage <https://en.cppreference.com/w/cpp/language/language_linkage>`__ available in C++ to expose functions which are callable from C and C-compatible sources.

-BridgeStan clients are then built around their languages' `Foreign Function Interface <https://en.wikipedia.org/wiki/Foreign_function_interface>`__ (FFI).
+BridgeStan clients are then built around their language's `Foreign Function Interface <https://en.wikipedia.org/wiki/Foreign_function_interface>`__ (FFI).

 This is a fairly portable solution, since the subset of the C language